 - All courses are taught in a traditional classroom setting—with full-time teachers.
 We do not teach DVD or video courses, with an adult “supervisor.”

 - All faculty members are highly-qualified—in both areas of training and experience.

 - Because our classes are small, all teachers can take a personal interest in each student.

 - Our Kindergarten classes are not day care programs, but rather offer thorough academic instruction.

 - All reading curriculum and instruction is phonics-based.

-- Elementary, Jr. High, and Sr. High students take the annual Standard Achievement Tests, on which they score well above the national averages.
+- Elementary, Jr. High, and Sr. High students take the annual Stanford Achievement Tests, on which they often score well above the national averages.

 - High school students take college-preparation courses—so they are thoroughly prepared for their ACT and SAT tests.